Ara Güler: Early life and education

-Photography career
+Career

+In 1950 Güler joined the staff of the newspaper Yeni Istanbul as photojournalist.
+He then transferred to another newspaper, Hürriyet.
+In 1953, he met Henri Cartier-Bresson and Marc Riboud, who recruited him for the Magnum Photos agency in the early 1960s in Paris, which was founded in 1947 by Robert Capa, Cartier-Bresson, George Rodger, David Seymour, and others.
+Güler did not stay long with the group.

+From 1954 until 1962, Güler worked as the chief of the photographic segment of Hayat magazine.
 In 1958, the American magazine company Time–Life opened a branch in Turkey, and Güler became its first correspondent for the Near East.
-Soon he received commissions from Paris Match, Stern, and The Sunday Times in London.
+Soon he received commissions from Paris Match, Stern in Germany, and The Sunday Times, in London.
 After completing his military service in 1961, Güler was employed by the Turkish magazine Hayat as head of its photographic department.

-About this time, he met Henri Cartier-Bresson and Marc Riboud, who recruited him for the Magnum Photos agency, which he joined (though later withdrew from).
-He was presented in the British 1961 Photography Yearbook.
-Also in that year, he was accepted as the only Turkish member to the American Society of Magazine Photographers (ASMP) (today called the American Society of Media Photographers).
-The Swiss magazine Camera honored him with a special issue.
+During his time with Magnum in the early 1960s, through his photographs he introduced the world to the archaeological remains on Mount Nemrut in southeastern Turkey, as well as the ancient city of Aphrodisias, a UNESCO World Heritage Site.
+He also photographed many other historical sites and structures in Turkey.
+He also photographed wars in Mindanao, Philippines, and Eritrea, as well as many churches in Armenia, during several visits there.

+His most renowned photographs include many black and white pictures taken mostly with a Leica camera in Istanbul, mainly in the 1950s and 1960s.
+He became known as "the Eye of Istanbul" or "the Photographer of Istanbul".

-In the 1960s, Güler's photographs were used to illustrate books by notable authors and were displayed at various exhibitions throughout the world.
-His works were exhibited in 1968 in 10 Masters of Color Photography at the New York Museum of Modern Art and at Photokina Fair in Cologne, Germany.
+In the 1960s, Güler's photographs were used to illustrate books by notable authors, and were displayed at various exhibitions throughout the world.
+In 1967, his works were exhibited at the Man and His World show in Canada, and in 1968 at Photokina Fair in Cologne, Germany.
+His photographs illustrated Lord Kinross's 1971 book about Hagia Sophia, published by Newsweek.
+The following year, his photographs were included in 10 Masters of Color Photography at the New York Museum of Modern Art.
 His book Türkei was published in Germany in 1970.
-His photos on art and art history were used in Time, Life, Horizon and Newsweek and publications of Skira of Switzerland.
+His photos on art and art history were used in Time, Life, Horizon, Newsweek, and publications of the Swiss publisher Skira.

-Güler traveled on assignment to Iran, Kazakhstan, Afghanistan, Pakistan, India, Kenya, New Guinea, Borneo, as well as all parts of Turkey.
-In the 1970s he photographed politicians and artists such as Indira Gandhi, Maria Callas, John Berger, Bertrand Russell, Willy Brandt, Alfred Hitchcock, Ansel Adams, Imogen Cunningham, Marc Chagall, Salvador Dalí and Pablo Picasso.
-Some critics consider his most renowned photographs to be his melancholic black and white pictures taken mostly with a Leica camera in Istanbul, mainly in the 1950s and 1960s.
+Güler travelled on assignment to Iran, Kazakhstan, Afghanistan, Pakistan, India, Kenya, New Guinea, and Borneo, as well as all parts of Turkey.
+In the 1970s he photographed politicians and artists such as Indira Gandhi, Maria Callas, John Berger, Bertrand Russell, Willy Brandt, Alfred Hitchcock, Ansel Adams, Imogen Cunningham, Marc Chagall, Salvador Dalí, Pablo Picasso, Arnold Toynbee, Winston Churchill, Cole Porter, Sophia Loren (1957), Orson Welles (1958), Arthur Rubinstein (1970), Soviet Armenian composer Aram Khachaturian, and several Turkish presidents, from İsmet İnönü tod Recep Tayyip Erdoğan (the latter in 2015).

-He has exhibited frequently since then, and also had his work published in special supplements.
-International publishers have featured his photographs.